luckplat/PicoWinder-FFB-PRO/README.md

 The final validated firmware provides:

 * USB HID joystick operation
-* X and Y axes
+* X / Y axes
-* buttons and trigger
 * throttle / slider
 * Rotation Z / twist
+* buttons and trigger
-* stable input reporting at approximately **1 kHz**
+* approximately **1 kHz** input reporting
 * stable DirectInput Force Feedback
 * dynamic Spring force
+* periodic effects
 * speed-dependent control resistance
-* trim represented as movement of the force equilibrium point
+* trim / moving equilibrium point
-* stall buffet / periodic effects
+* stall buffet
 * high-speed flutter
-* clean Force Feedback shutdown when leaving the simulator
+* clean effect shutdown
-* no trigger-kick stale-effect-ID collision
-* no persistent native SideWinder auto-center after reset
+* correct reset and native auto-center handling
 * X/Y jitter filtering
-* stable full-range throttle / slider filtering
+* stable full-range throttle filtering
-* wide Rotation-Z center dead zone
-* smooth one-count Z-axis slew
+* smooth Rotation-Z filtering
-* no FFB/input freeze observed during the final validated captures
+* no FFB/input freeze observed during final validation

+USB Product Name:

+**`Picowinder FFB PRO`**

 ---

-## Condor 3 Force Feedback
+## Force Feedback validation

-Condor 3 does **not** simply send a fixed centering spring.
+Condor 3 was used extensively as a demanding real-world FFB test environment.

-USB captures taken during development showed Condor dynamically generating and updating:
+USB captures showed the simulator dynamically creating and updating:

 * Spring effects
 * periodic / Triangle effects
 * effect gain
 * Spring center position
-* effect START / STOP operations
+* START / STOP operations

-The final firmware translates those effects to the SideWinder in a stable and usable way.
+The final firmware correctly transfers these effects to the SideWinder.

-The resulting physical behavior includes:
+In practice this produces:

-### Speed-dependent stick force
+### Speed-dependent control force

-Control resistance changes with flight speed.

-At low speed the stick remains relatively light, while force progressively increases with airspeed and retains the ability to reach full force at high speed.
+The stick remains relatively light at low speed and becomes progressively heavier as airspeed increases.

 ### Trim

-Trim is not simulated merely by changing Spring strength.

-Condor moves the Spring equilibrium point, and PicoWinder FFB PRO transfers that displacement to the SideWinder.

-The pilot can therefore physically feel the trimmed stick position move.
+The equilibrium point of the Spring physically moves with trim, so the pilot can feel the trimmed stick position.

 ### Stall buffet

-Periodic effects become clearly perceptible near the stall instead of being hidden underneath an excessively strong centering Spring.
+Periodic effects are clearly perceptible close to the stall.

 ### Flutter

-High-speed periodic effects are transferred strongly enough to produce clearly perceptible flutter.
+High-speed periodic effects produce clearly noticeable flutter.

+Condor 3 is one of the main validation applications, but **PicoWinder FFB PRO is not simulator-specific**: it implements standard Windows DirectInput Force Feedback.

 ---

-## Major problems found and fixed
+## Main fixes and improvements

-The final firmware is the result of a long sequence of targeted fixes rather than one large rewrite.
+The final firmware resulted from many targeted corrections rather than one large rewrite.

-Important issues identified during development include:

-### Reset / native auto-center

-A DirectInput device reset could cause the SideWinder's own native centering behavior to become active again.
+Major areas addressed include:

-The final firmware explicitly disables native auto-center after reset.
+* native auto-center reactivation after reset

-### Effect table handling

-The effect assignment table was being accessed using an incorrect data width in part of the original implementation.

-This could cause the firmware to associate the wrong physical effect type with a DirectInput effect ID.
+* Force Feedback effect-table handling

-### Blocking USB/HID callbacks
+* blocking communication inside USB/HID callbacks

-Some Force Feedback operations could directly communicate with the SideWinder while inside USB HID callbacks.

-The final architecture uses queued, asynchronous communication so that USB handling does not have to wait for the physical joystick.
+* asynchronous SideWinder communication

-### Post-reset stabilization
+* post-reset stabilization

-The SideWinder requires a short stabilization period after reset.

-The final firmware uses an asynchronous reset guard before resuming normal message processing.

-### SideWinder message pacing
+* SideWinder message pacing

-Logical SideWinder commands are paced rather than transmitted continuously back-to-back.

-This was found empirically to provide excellent stability on the tested hardware.

-### Stale kick effect ID

-The original diagnostic trigger-kick feature could retain an effect ID after a device reset.

-Condor could subsequently reuse that same ID for its Spring effect.

-Pressing and releasing the trigger could therefore accidentally PLAY and PAUSE Condor's Spring, making the Force Feedback appear to die.

-The artificial kick feature was removed completely.

-### Periodic effect gain

-Periodic effect gain was being attenuated a second time even though the HID descriptor already used the required range.

-Correcting this made stall buffet and flutter clearly perceptible.

-### Spring response
+* stale Force Feedback effect IDs
+* periodic-effect gain translation

-The original Spring response could dominate the other effects.
+* Spring response

-A progressive response curve was developed so that low-speed control forces remain lighter while full high-speed force remains available.

-### Input filtering

-Separate filtering strategies were developed for:

-* X/Y
+* X/Y input jitter
-* throttle / slider
+* throttle / slider filtering
-* Rotation Z
+* Rotation-Z filtering

-rather than applying one generic smoothing algorithm to every axis.

-This eliminated visible jitter while retaining full range and responsive control movement.

-### Input concurrency
+* input-buffer concurrency

-A race condition was identified where filtering could modify a report buffer while the SideWinder input interrupt was updating it.

-The final architecture takes a local snapshot before filtering and leaves the raw interrupt-owned report untouched.
+One especially important issue involved the original diagnostic trigger-kick effect: after a reset, its old effect ID could be reused by an application for another effect.
+The trigger could then accidentally pause that effect.
+The artificial kick was therefore removed completely.

 ---

-## Development philosophy
+## Development and validation

-One rule became fundamental during this project:

-**change one variable at a time and verify it.**

-Development included combinations of:
+Development relied heavily on measurement rather than trial-and-error tuning.

+Tools and methods included:

 * real SideWinder hardware testing
-* Condor 3 testing
-* generic DirectInput Force Feedback utilities
+* DirectInput Force Feedback utilities
+* Condor 3
-* USBPcap captures
+* USBPcap
-* Wireshark / packet analysis
+* Wireshark / USB packet analysis
 * ELF symbol inspection
-* linker placement verification
+* linker-placement verification
 * disassembly
 * UF2 → RAW reconstruction
 * binary comparison
-* SHA-256 validation
+* SHA-256 verification

+The basic development rule was:

+**Change one variable at a time and verify it.**

-Several apparently reasonable firmware changes were rejected because testing showed that they introduced regressions or were based on an incorrect diagnosis.
+Several apparently reasonable changes were rejected because testing showed regressions or an incorrect diagnosis.

-A22 therefore intentionally remains frozen unless a concrete, reproducible defect is discovered.

 ---

-## Why there are two source paths
+## Source structure

-The final firmware evolved through binary-audited wrappers and surgical patches.
+The final firmware was developed incrementally through binary-audited wrappers and surgical patches.

 It was **not** produced from one monolithic edited C project.

-Pretending otherwise would make this repository less reproducible, not more.

-This repository therefore contains several complementary source paths:
+For transparency and reproducibility, the repository contains several source paths.

 ### `exact_rebuild/`

-Contains the material required to reproduce the exact physically validated A22 firmware.
+Reproduces the exact physically validated final binary.

 This is the authoritative path when binary reproducibility matters.

 ### `source/history/`

-Contains the actual C, ASM, linker and Python artifacts created throughout the A2 → A22 development process.
+Contains the actual C, ASM, linker and Python artifacts produced throughout development.

-This preserves the real development history rather than presenting a reconstructed history after the fact.

 ### `source/final_modules/`

-Contains the final logical firmware modules in readable form.
+Contains the final logical firmware modules in a more readable form.

-These are useful for understanding the individual final algorithms and fixes.

 ### `source/clean_integrated_project/`

-Contains a maintainable integrated C source reconstruction intended for future development.
+Contains a maintainable integrated C-source reconstruction intended for future development.

-**Important:** a firmware newly compiled from the clean integrated tree must be considered a **new firmware version** until it has been validated again on real hardware.
+**Important:** a newly compiled firmware from the clean integrated tree must be treated as a new firmware build until it has been validated again on real hardware.

-It should not automatically be assumed to be binary- or behavior-identical to the physically validated A22 release.
+The public **FINAL** release corresponds internally to the validated **A22** build.

 ---

 ## Firmware architecture

-### Input path
+### Input

 ```text
 SideWinder Force Feedback Pro